2024 NC Logo_full color CMYK Transparent

 In the post-pandemic landscape, mobile ordering has transformed from being a minor necessity to now being a catalyst for change in the collegiate dining sector.
 It presents unprecedented opportunities for operational efficiency, heightened customer service, and, most notably, the cultivation of customer loyalty.
 Embrace the transformation – harness the power of mobile ordering to elevate efficiency, service, and customer loyalty like Texas Tech University, where 4.5 million in-app points have been redeemed this year, solidifying its role in building and nurturing customer loyalty.

-Exploring Convenience Services Partnerships and Their Effect on University Foodservice
+Exploring Convenience Services Partnerships and Their Effect on University Foodservice (GE)

 Bill Meierling, senior vice president of external affairs, National Automatic Merchandising Association